vincentbernat/network-lab/lab-routes-ipv6/README.md

 As for the evolution of the performance:

- - In 4.2, huge progression, notably with 4b32b5ad31a6 but also 45e4fd26683c (despite the benchmark not creating cache entries).
+ - In 4.2, huge progression, notably with 4b32b5ad31a6 but also 45e4fd26683c.
 On SMP systems, it is likely that d52d3997f843 would have helped too.
 All this work is from Martin KaFai Lau (Facebook).

  - In 3.9, a small regression, partly due to 887c95cc1da5 (quite surprising, maybe cache-related but just adding back the field in